vitali-fedulov/imagehash/README.md

 	// 4^10 = 1048576 hypercubes.
 4 splits one pixel brightness values into
 	// 4 buckets.
 For numBuckets = 230, there will be 4×10²³ possible hypercubes.
 	numBuckets = 4

+	// I usually do not change epsPct parameter.
+	// epsPct defines the range of uncertainty at hypercube borders,
+	// when a nearest similar point may end up in the nearby hypercube,
+	// thus having a different hash.
+The larger the value, the larger
+	// the uncertainty range is.
+Larger values may produce larger hashSets,
+	// which could be compute-expensive.
+0.25 corresponds to 25% of bucket
+	// width.
+	epsPct = 0.25
 )

 func main() {